AwesomeChap/Chat-in-a-Room/README.md

-# chat-app
+# Room_Chat
-Node.js Chat app using Socket.io
-https://pure-reef-67142.herokuapp.com/
+Chat app which lets you do conversation like you are in a room. https://pure-reef-67142.herokuapp.com/